Tricked-dev/guess-the-art-time/README.md

 - create some global statistics or something so that you can compare your skill to others
 - maybe make it multiplayer
 - A main screen giving some info about the game and possibly other gamemodes
+- Branding?, we could use a nice icon and a image for the readme / twitter embed